mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 ### Printed activation key

-We could generate a set of activation keys, similar to how you activate Microsoft Windows or Office (e.g. `1F9PA-V4JD5-4JPOM`).
+We could generate a set of activation keys, similar to how you activate Microsoft Windows or Office (e.g., `1F9PA-V4JD5-4JPOM`).
 The keys could be printed out and included with each device, and the user types the key to prove they have a license.

 - Pros
   - Works the same regardless of whether the user buys directly from us or through Amazon, eBay, etc.